yunx1aoo/CTF-Writeup/ITTSECCTF/Web/Hidden_comment.md

 ## Solution
 <img width="500" height="500" alt="屏幕截图 2025-09-21 213155" src="https://github.com/user-attachments/assets/241d500d-a1ad-4ebc-99bd-65b8e92bc7b4" />

-diberikan sebuah landing page dari kampus ITTS untuk mendapatkan flag kita gunakan `ctlr-u` untuk melihat source code dari web ini
+given a landing page from the ITTS campus to get the flag we use `ctlr-u` to see the source code of this website

 <img width="300" height="182" alt="屏幕截图 2025-09-21 213201" src="https://github.com/user-attachments/assets/62603208-e24f-4c2e-8c45-cff4adb27a46" />

-Got it! flagnya terletak pada bagian bawah source codenya
+Got it!
+The flag is located at the bottom of the source code.

 ## Flag